teofoli-matteo/A4S-TEOFOLI-MATTEO_PGD_ASR/README_PGD.md

     - Labels extracted via ```wnids.txt```

 How to test:
-## Using the Tiny-ImageNet datasetThe
+## Using the Tiny-ImageNet dataset
-**Tiny-ImageNet** dataset is provided as a ZIP file (`tiny-imagenet-200.zip`) to avoid having thousands of files in the repo.
+The **Tiny-ImageNet** dataset is provided as a ZIP file (`tiny-imagenet-200.zip`) to avoid having thousands of files in the repo.
 Before you can use the metrics or run the tests, you must
 **unzip the dataset**.
 ### Instructions
 1. Check that the `tiny-imagenet-200.zip` file is present at the root of the repository.